Hiking

 3. Visit both parks – Matthiessen is my personal favorite but both have waterfalls and nice trails and they’re 5 mins from each other so go to both, but start with Matthiessen.

-Backpacking, HIking
+Backpacking, Hiking

 Porcupine Mountains